Microsoft Access Programmer Phoenix, AZ

 The NDA With This Client Prevents Us From Using Their Name

-Client: Mid-size wholesale distributor near Sky Harbor, Phoenix (name withheld under NDA)
+Client: Mid-size wholesale distributor near Sky Harbor (name withheld under NDA)

-Environment: Microsoft Access 2016–O365 mix; shared ACCDB on a file server
+Environment: Access 2016-O365 mix; single shared ACCDB on a file server

 Situation (Before)